nextapps-de/mikado/README.md

 `cancel` prevents default behavior for this event (default: "true")<br>
-`stop` stop capturing/bubbling the event after matched (default: "true")
+`stop` stop capturing/bubbling the event after matched (default: "true") -->

 <a name="view.listen"></a><a name="view.unlisten"></a>

 #### Explicit Register/Unregister

-You can also use the event delegation along with "routes" outside a template.
+You can also use Mikado routing and event delegation feature outside a template.
 Just apply the event attribute as you would do in a template.

 ```html
 <body>